 Everyone in the Winter’s Guardians knew the odds.
 Even without Kara in their group, they were all more than willing to take the risk.
 All of the group had left their families knowing they may not return.
 Even still, their original reasons for training all these years, for becoming Monster Hunters, could be accomplished in a single uncleared dungeon.
 But, instead of them just dying in the dungeon if they became the reason such a talented mage perished, that could mean their entire families being killed in retribution.

 Level 6...Once more Leaf repeated it in his mind.
 He had sworn that the mage in front of him had been at least level 10 when he first saw him.
 Hence why all of the Winter’s Guardians acted with such respect.
 After that frightening energy and blade of his?
 15, if not more.
 A mage’s status was one thing, but such a young level 15 mage was undoubtedly a figure of even higher status.
 But if he was level 6, that was astounding beyond original belief.
 It would significantly easier for such a mage to reach a higher level, and by then how powerful would he be?

 Kara must have guessed near his true level somehow.
 Her senses have always astounded me.
 I hope the lad really only wanted her to train him.
 He seems decent enough…

 We already have enough issues from when she mercilessly rejected that noble a few weeks ago.
 She could have just lied and said she was taken...

-Walking back to his own tent Leaf had decided he’d discuss it with Rainer when they reached the dungeon’s entrance.
-With the thought that if Rainer had some guards following they would stop him before he entered.
+Walking back to his own tent, Leaf had decided he’d discuss it with Rainer when they reached the dungeon’s entrance.
+With the thought that if Rainer had some guards following, they should stop him before he entered.

 But, if they really could bring him with them, perhaps this would be the moment they had been waiting for all their lives.
-With this hopeful idea, Leaf went happily to bed leaving 2 chosen group members on night-watch.
+With this hopeful idea, Leaf went happily to bed leaving the two chosen group members on night-watch.